mehulmakwana08/Chat-App/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

 # New Feature Suggestions
-1. **File Sharing**: Allow users to share files within the chat.
-2. **Emoji Support**: Enable users to send and receive emojis in their messages.
-3. **Private Messaging**: Add functionality for users to send private messages to each other.
-4. **Message Reactions**: Allow users to react to messages with emojis.
+1. **Message Reactions**: Allow users to react to messages with emojis.
-5. **Typing Indicators**: Show indicators when a user is typing a message.

 ## Demo